ShyandeepDas/ecem202a_project/docs/proposal.md

 ## 5. Challenges

-Figuring out what pixels to use in our NN to imitate compressive sensing (for reconstruction), Training a neural net is extremely resource-intensive in the system.
+Designing an architecture which chooses pixels to imitate compressive sensing (for reconstruction), Training a neural net is extremely resource-intensive in the system, Choosing the hyperparameters for superresolution.

 ## 6. Requirements for Success

-Familiarity with SRCNNs and Compressive sensing, Programming skills in Python, A desktop/Computer with good enough specification (GPU) to train a Neural network/Google Collab, Image processing skills.
+Familiarity with SRCNNs and Compressive sensing, Programming skills in Python, A desktop/Computer with good enough specification (GPU) to train a Neural network, Image processing skills.

 ## 7. Metrics of Success